Equality, Diversity, Inclusion

 We currently support 40 Fellows and PhD students, 12 of whom (i.e. 30%) are women.

-We will be offering £500 towards personal research expenses to any member of staff at a UK University who refers a female applicant that is then successfully appointed to a Heilbronn Fellowship.
-If you wish to draw our attention to a candidate who would contribute to diversity at Heilbronn in other ways, or if you wish to submit your referrals, please contact the Heilbronn Manager at email@example.com
+If you wish to draw our attention to such a candidate, or if you wish to submit your referrals, please contact the Heilbronn Manager at email@example.com

 We are a supporter of the Good Practice Scheme coordinated by the London Mathematical Society .
 Our aim is to advance women’s careers in mathematics and we therefore particularly welcome women to join us by getting involved in our events to bring female staff and graduate students together.
 In many areas of mathematics women are in the minority and this is a chance to meet female staff and postgraduate students they would not normally encounter.
 We also support some mathematics meetings for women run elsewhere.